Education: Gifted Education Concentration, Master of Education

 Component 1: Core Requirements (11 hours)

 Organizational change and school reform, as well as the responsibilities of professional leadership related to educational change, are emphasized in the core.
-The four courses in Component 1 are developmental, with the first taken within the first nine hours, the third within the last nine hours, and the final course completed as the capstone experience in the program.
-All courses focus on knowledge and skills related to teacher change and leadership as a change agent in the schools, concentration in interpreting and conducting research is included.
+The four courses in Component 1 are to be taken sequentially with the final course completed as the capstone experience in the program.
+It is like your master's defense course.
+All courses focus on knowledge and skills related to teacher change and leadership as a change agent in the schools.
+Concentration in interpreting and conducting research is included.

 Course Requirements